AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedEnemyDataGenerationModel.md

 For best results, please use:

-* K-Means or Sequential K-Means if you want to manually set the number of clusters.
+* K-Means or Agglomerative Hierarchical if you want to manually set the number of clusters.

 * MeanShift if you want the model to set the number of clusters.
 (Trickier to set up)